-From all the Ryuichi Hiroki (Love On Sunday - Last Words, Kimi no Tomodachi, New Type, Girlfriend: Please Stop The World, Keibetsu, Kikansha Sensei) films I've seen so far, my absolute favorite is probably the toughest one to find.
-It's Only Talk [Yawarakai Seikatsu] is an elusive little film, but persistent die hards are likely to uncover one of Hiroki's most purest, warmest and most loveable dramas.
+Of all the Ryuichi Hiroki films I've seen so far, my absolute favorite is probably the toughest one to find.
+It's Only Talk [Yawarakai Seikatsu] is an elusive little film, but persistent die-hards are likely to uncover one of Hiroki's purest, warmest, and most loveable dramas.
 All his usual traits are here, honed to perfection and served in perfect moderation.

 That particular visit to the Rotterdam Film Fest wasn't just all good memories though.
 It was one of the last times I visited a (big) festival as the audiences there really appalled me, showing little respect for the films playing and effectively ruining the ending of It's Only Talk in between a storm of sighs and people putting on their coats, even before the end credits had started rolling.
 Since then I've preferred the quiet of my own home to watch films, or at least more targeted film festivals.

 It's Only Talk is a film with heavy subjects and themes, some even controversial and taboo.
-But Hiroki never aims to shock or repulse, instead he handles the themes in a very comfortable, subtle and respectful way.
-While maybe a little long, the film warrants its running time, every minute spent with Terajima's character adds to the emotional attachment.
-Some people may not appreciate the prolonged ending, but in my eyes the pay-off is totally worth it.
+But Hiroki never aims to shock or repulse, instead, he handles the themes in a very comfortable, subtle, and respectful way.
+While maybe a little too long, the film warrants its running time, every minute spent with Terajima's character adds to the emotional attachment.
+Some people may not appreciate the prolonged ending, but in my eyes, the payoff is totally worth it.

-This film is like the perfect entry film into Hiroki's oeuvre, if not for the fact that it is virtually impossible to track down (unless you speak Japanese - and even then it's quite tricky).
-Hiroki delivers one of the most natural, confident and empathic dramas I've ever laid eyes on, helped by Terajima's stellar performance.
-On the outside it appears to be a simple film, but underneath lies a wealth of emotions.
-Absolutely recommended (and hopefully we'll see an English-friendly release some day).
+This film would be the perfect entry film into Hiroki's oeuvre, if not for the fact that it is virtually impossible to track down (unless you speak Japanese - and even then it's quite tricky).
+Hiroki delivers one of the most natural, confident, and empathic dramas I've ever laid eyes on.
+On the outside it appears to be a simple film, but underneath lies a wealth of emotions, helped by Terajima's stellar performance.
+Absolutely recommended (and hopefully we'll see an English-friendly release someday).